SOUTH KOREA FAST FACTS

-Planning a trip to South Korea?
+Planning your travel to South Korea?
 Below is a list of the top attractions you should see or visit:

 Seoul Tower: This communication and observation tower in Seoul is one of the country’s most prominent modern architectural feature.
 It also marks the highest point of the city with a height of 236 meters.
 This tower was built in 1971.

-Gyeongbokgung Palace: This is royal palace of the Joseon dynasty is one of the major tourist attractions in South Korea.
+Gyeongbokgung Palace: This is the royal palace of the Joseon dynasty is one of the major tourist attractions in South Korea.
 It was built way back in 1395.
 This is also the largest of the Five Grand Palaces associated with the Joseon dynasty.